-Annual improvements to IFRS Standards 2018-2020 cycle: Amendments to IFRS 1, IFRS 9 and IAS 41
+Annual improvements to IFRS Standards 2018-2020 cycle: Amendments to IFRS 1, IFRS 9 and IAS 41 application permitted.
+The amendments do not have an impact on the consolidated financial statements in future periods.

 The Annual Improvements include amendments to three Standards: